 Vascular Zip Codes

-The Ruoslahti laboratory screens large collections ("libraries") of random peptides to identify those that bind to specific targets in the vasculature.
+The Ruoslahti laboratory screens large collections ("libraries") of random peptides to identify those that bind to specific targets in tissues.
 The peptides in the library are displayed on the surface of phage (a virus that infects bacteria), and the screening is done in vivo.
 When the library is injected into the circulation of a mouse, phage particles that display peptides capable of binding to a selected target tissue, such as a tumor, accumulate at the target where they can be collected and their peptide identified.
-The method has revealed a wealth of specific features, or "vascular zip codes," in the vessels of individual tissue and tumors.
-We have identified peptides that specifically home to tumors because they recognize angiogenesis-associated or tumor-type specific markers in tumor blood vessels.
-We even have peptides that distinguish the vessels of pre-malignant lesions from those of fully malignant tumors.
+The process primarily probes the vasculature of the target tissue, unless the vasculature is very leaky.
+The method has revealed a wealth of specific features, or "vascular zip codes", in the vessels of individual tissues and tumors.
+Peptides that specifically home to tumors because they recognize angiogenesis-associated or tumor-type specific markers in tumor blood vessels and can even distinguish the vessels of pre-malignant lesions from those of fully malignant tumors.
 Homing peptides have also revealed a zip code system of molecular changes in tumor lymphatics.

-We have used synthetic homing peptides identified by phage display to target drugs and biologicals into tumors.
+Synthetic homing peptides have been used to target drugs, biologicals, and nanoparticles into tumors.
 The targeting can increase the efficacy of a drug while reducing its side effects.
-Even a non-specifically toxic compound can be converted into a compound that affects only the targeted tissue.
-We also identify the target molecules (receptors) for the peptides.
-The receptors of our tumor-homing peptides often play a functionally important role in tumor vasculature, and because of this are candidates for drug development.
+Even a non-specifically toxic compound can be converted into a compound that selectively affects the targeted tissue.
+The peptides make it possible to identify the target molecules (receptors) for the peptides.
+The receptors of tumor-homing peptides often play a functionally important role in tumor vasculature, and because of this are candidates for drug development.

 A major focus is to use homing peptides as targeting elements to deliver nanoparticles into tumors and other sites of disease.
 Nanoparticles are considered a promising new approach in medicine because they can be designed to perform more functions than a simple drug.
 The vasculature is an excellent target for nanoparticles because tumor vessels are readily available for circulating particles.
-In collaboration with several chemistry and bioengineering laboratories, we have constructed multifunctional nanoparticles for tumor targeting.
+In collaboration with chemistry and bioengineering laboratories, multifunctional nanoparticles for tumor targeting have been constructed.
 These particles can be directed into tumors in a highly selective manner as demonstrated by histology, non-invasive imaging, and tumor treatment results.
-We have constructed nanoparticles with the ability to amplify their own homing to tumors, and are currently working on nanoparticles coated peptides that confer the particles tissue-penetrating properties.
-The goal is to incorporate multiple functions such as specific targeting, self-amplification of the targeting, exit from vessels into tissue, ability to send signals for imaging, and controlled drug delivery.
-It is also important that the particles resist uptake by the reticuloendothelial system, which otherwise keeps them from reaching their intended target.
+The laboratory has constructed nanoparticles with the ability to amplify their own homing to tumors, and are currently working on nanoparticles coated with tumor-penetrating peptides.
+More recent work has dealt with nanoparticles that target brain diseases or atherosclerotic plaques.
+The general goal is to engineer nanoparticles with multiple functions.
+In addition to the specific targeting, such functions include avoidance of the reticuloendothelial system, self-amplification of the targeting, exit from vessels into tissue, ability to send signals for imaging, and controlled drug delivery.

 Erkki Ruoslahti's Bio

 Erkki Ruoslahti earned his M.D. and Ph.D. from the University of Helsinki in Finland in 1967.
 After postdoctoral training at the California Institute of Technology, he held various academic appointments with the University of Helsinki and the University of Turku in Finland and City of Hope National Medical Center in Duarte, California.
 He joined Sanford-Burnham in 1979 and served as its President from 1989-2002.
-He has been a Distinguished Professor at University of California Santa Barbara in Biological Sciences since 2005.
-His honors include elected membership to the U.S. National Academy of Sciences, Institute of Medicine, American Academy of Arts and Sciences, and the European Molecular Biology Organization.
-He is the recipient of the G.H.A.
-Clowes Award, Robert J. and Claire Pasarow Foundation Award, Jacobaeus International Prize, The Jubilee Award given by the British Biomedical Society.
-He was a Nobel Fellow at the Karolinska Institute in Stockholm in 1995, and is an Honorary Doctor of Medicine from the University of Lund, as well as a Knight of the Order of the White Rose of Finland.
-Dr. Ruoslahti is the recipient of the 2005 Japan Prize in Cell Biology.
+He was a Distinguished Professor at University of California Santa Barbara in Biological Sciences 2005-2015.
+His honors include elected membership to the U.S. National Academy of Sciences, National Academy of Medicine, American Academy of Arts and Sciences, and the European Molecular Biology Organization, the Japan Prize, Gairdner Foundation International Award, G.H.A.
+Clowes Award, Robert J. and Claire Pasarow Foundation Award, and Jacobaeus International Prize.
+He was a Nobel Fellow at the Karolinska Institute in Stockholm in 1995, and is an Honorary Doctor of Medicine from the University of Lund, as well as a Knight and Commander of the Orders of the White Rose the the Lion of Finland.